geeknik/jwt-scanner/README.md

 ## Reducing False Positives

-The scanner uses several techniques to minimize false positives:
+The scanner uses several advanced techniques to minimize false positives:

-1. **Baseline Comparison**: Establishes how the application responds to valid and invalid tokens for comparison
+1. **Baseline Comparison**: Establishes how the application responds to valid and invalid tokens for comparison, with detection of sites that ignore tokens entirely
+2. **Authentication Verification**: Tests if tokens actually affect access to protected resources by comparing responses with and without tokens
+3. **Contextual Success Indicators**: Only counts success indicators when they appear in authentication-related contexts, not just anywhere on the page
+4. **Cross-Attack Response Comparison**: Detects when different attack types produce very similar responses, suggesting the site ignores tokens
-2. **Confidence Scoring**: Calculates a confidence percentage based on multiple indicators
+5. **Confidence Scoring**: Calculates a confidence percentage based on multiple indicators, with adjustments based on authentication verification
-3. **Secondary Verification**: Tests verified tokens against additional endpoints to confirm exploitation
+6. **Secondary Verification**: Tests verified tokens against additional endpoints to confirm exploitation
-4. **Response Analysis**: Examines response content, headers, and status codes for both positive and negative indicators
+7. **Response Analysis**: Examines response content, headers, and status codes for both positive and negative indicators
-5. **Custom Success/Failure Indicators**: Allows specifying application-specific strings that indicate successful/failed exploitation
+8. **Custom Success/Failure Indicators**: Allows specifying application-specific strings that indicate successful/failed exploitation

 ## License